DC Universe (franchise): Peacemaker season 2 (2025)

-Chris Smith / Peacenaker enters an alternate universe where he leads an idyllic life, but discovers he must confront his traumatic past.
+Chris Smith / Peacemaker enters an alternate universe where he leads an idyllic life, but discovers he must confront his traumatic past.

 HBO Max announced a second season of Peacemaker in February 2022, with Gunn set to write and direct all eight episodes.
 In February 2023, Gunn said work on the season would continue after Waller had been made, later saying it was his next project after Superman.
 Gunn was writing the season by that October, when he confirmed that it would take place in the DCU continuity.
-In March 2024, Gunn revealed that Waller had been delayed and the second season of Peacemaker would be produced first.
+In March 2024, Gunn revealed that Waller had been delayed and the second season of Peacemaker would instead be produced first.
 Filming was set to begin later in 2024, simultaneously with Superman.
-This meant Gunn would no longer be able to direct all of the episodes.
+This meant Gunn could no longer direct all of the episodes.
 Filming began on April 13 with a "pre-shoot", ahead of principal photography, which began in June and concluded in late November 2024.
 The season was released from August 21 to October 9, 2025.

 The season is set one month after the events of Superman, as well as after the first season of Creature Commandos.
 Reprising their roles from earlier DCU media are Frank Grillo as Rick Flag Sr., Isabela Merced as Kendra Saunders / Hawkgirl, Nathan Fillion as Guy Gardner, Sean Gunn as Maxwell Lord, and Nicholas Hoult as Lex Luthor.
 Gunn said Luthor's cameo, in which Flag Sr. offers Luthor "an opportunity for redemption", was an important moment for the entire DCU.
 The DCEU Justice League's appearance in the first season is retroactively changed to feature Hawkgirl, Guy Gardner, and a silhouette of their fellow Justice Gang member Michael Holt / Mister Terrific (Edi Gathegi), alongside Superman and Supergirl.
 Joel Kinnaman reprises his role as Rick Flag Jr. from the DCEU in a flashback and in an alternate universe.
 Gunn said the season would be a direct narrative follow-up to the events of Superman containing connections to the larger storyline of the DCU, and described the season as a direct prequel to the Superman follow-up Man of Tomorrow.